vnijs/radiant/README.md

 This is a data-analysis menu for R using [shiny](http://www.rstudio.com/shiny/).
 If you would like to see the app in action please visit Rstudio's Glimmer-server at [http://glimmer.rstudio.com/mostlyhrmls/damshiny/](http://glimmer.rstudio.com/mostlyhrmls/damshiny/)

 ### Todo:
-- Add analysis-tools (e.g., factor, conjoint)
+- Add analysis-tools (e.g., MDS, factor, perceptual maps, conjoint)
 - Create help files
 - Add options for compare means (e.g., one-sided) and regression (e.g., F-test for competing models)
 - Add time-series plots with 1 or 2 y-axes